-Engagement participants highlighted the limited availability of assisted care homes and independent living facilities.
+Overall, engagement participants from across the region highlighted the limited availability of assisted care homes and independent living facilities.
 This shortage has required some seniors to seek supportive housing outside of their communities.
-Engagement respondents from electoral area A indicated that seniors were one of the most likely groups to have difficulty meeting their housing needs, especially single seniors.

-Electoral area A respondents suggested more programs are needed to support ageing in place as residents transition from full-time independent living to more supported living in their own homes.
-Also needed are more options for seniors to downsize to units close to shops and services.
-Home maintenance programs and opportunities to build secondary suites or small private bungalows are also suggested as being beneficial as senior residents adjust to lower mobility.
+Electoral area B respondents suggested more programs are needed to support ageing in place as residents transition from full-time independent living to more supported living in their own homes.